1. What is an MPDU?

 16. After a person submits an application for a Certificate of Eligibility, about how long does it take to receive the certificate?

-The City will mail Certificates within four weeks of applications being received.
-Within the first four weeks after submittal of an application, please do not call.
-If an applicant does not receive a Certificate within four weeks, then it is appropriate to call 410-263-7961 x 7727 to discuss the status of your application.
+The City will mail certificates within 4 weeks of applications being received.
+Within the first 4 weeks after submittal of an application, please do not call.
+If an applicant does not receive a certificate within 4 weeks, then it is appropriate to call 410-263-7961 ext.
+7727 to discuss the status of your application.

 In addition, you are responsible for keeping the city staff up to date with your information.
 If you change your address or phone number while your certificate is still active, we may not be able to reach you with information on the availability of units.